Live From EuropeSunday, July 5

 Internet: EU-Umfrage: Kinder sehen Social Media positiver als Eltern Eltern unterschätzen, wie lange ihre Kids auf TikTok, Snapchat und Co. unterwegs sind.
 Zugleich empfinden sie die Auswirkungen als viel gefährlicher.
 Eine Altersgrenze könnte im Juli näherrücken.

-tagesspiegel · about 3 hours ago
+tagesspiegel · 18 days ago

 Live From Europe